DataDog/integrations-extras/redis_enterprise/README.md

 ## Overview

-Redis is a versatile and fast data store that supports strings, hashes, lists, sets, streams, and more.
-It also offers programmability, extensibility, persistence, clustering, and high availability features, as well as Redis Stack for modern data models and processing engines.
+Redis is a fast, versatile data store that supports a variety of data structures, including strings, hashes, lists, sets, streams, and more.
+It also offers programmability, extensibility, persistence, clustering, and high availability.
+The community edition of Redis adds additional data models and capabilities, which include vector search, probabilistic data structures, JSON support, and full-text search.

-The [Redis Enterprise][1] integration is intended for use in on-premsises or private cloud installations running the enterprise version of Redis software.
-It is not for use with Redis Cloud installations, for that see the separate Redis Cloud integration.
+This integration works with on-premsises and private cloud installations of [Redis Enterprise][1].
+The integration provides metrics for three critical cluster components: databases, nodes, and shards.
+An overview dashboard is also included.

-This integration provides metrics for three critical aspects of a cluster; database, node, and shard, and makes it easier to detect problems before they become critical.
-For a full list see the 'Metrics' section.
+For a full list of supported metrics, see the **Metrics** section below.

 ## Setup